asx8678/exc-gate-stabilize/README.md

 ## Create your own Agent!!!

-Code Puppy features a flexible agent system that allows you to work with specialized AI assistants tailored for different coding tasks.
+ features a flexible agent system that allows you to work with specialized AI assistants tailored for different coding tasks.
 The default runtime is Elixir-native; custom JSON agents are the recommended user-facing extension path.

 ## Quick Start